What does Living Seas mean to you?

 A rocky reef bursting with brightly coloured fish, corals and sponges?
-A boat trip in the company of leaping dolphins and playful seals?
-Fishermen hauling nets that are brimful of big, tasty fish?
-Living Seas are all these things and more.
+Leaping dolphins and playful seals?
+Fishermen hauling nets full of big, tasty fish?

 Living Seas are The Wildlife Trusts’ vision for the future of the UK’s seas.
 Within Living Seas, marine wildlife thrives, from the depths of the ocean to the coastal shallows.
 Around half the UK's wildlife lives in the sea – from microscopic plankton to mighty whales.
 But our seas are under pressure from all sides.
 Decades of neglect have left them damaged and degraded.
 We need your support to bring them back to life.
 With new laws and Government commitments in the offing, if we press and make the best of it, our seas can turn a corner and start to recover their health.

 More than any other human activity, this has the potential to cause widespread damage to marine habitats and wildlife.
 Concerns about food security and dwindling wild fish stocks, mean that farming of seafood is likely to increase, so there is a need to ensure this industry is environmentally sustainable.
 Practical action can be taken to prevent the accidental capture of animals such as dolphins and seabirds, minimise the damage to seabed habitats from heavy fishing gear, reduce impacts on the marine food-web, and ensure target species are not over-fished.
 Good progress is being made through the management of fisheries in designated European Marine Sites (EMS), meaning our most fragile marine habitats are now protected from the most destructive fishing activities.